Ella Eaton Kellogg: Personal life

 Kellogg favored woman suffrage.
 In religion, she was a lifelong Seventh Day Baptist.
 The Battle Creek Seventh Day Baptist Church building in Battle Creek, Michigan was dedicated in her honor after it was built in 1929 as seen by a plaque hanging on the outside of their church.
 Her portrait hangs inside right by the sanctuary.
 She traveled in Europe, made two trips to Mexico, and visited Cuba, Puerto Rico, California, Colorado, and Florida.

+She died in Battle Creek on June 14, 1920, and was buried there at Oak Hill Cemetery.